aio-libs/aiozmq/docs/stream.rst

       The intended use is to write::

           w.write(data)
-          yield from w.drain()
+          await w.drain()

       When the transport buffer is full (the protocol is paused), block until the buffer is (partially) drained and the protocol is resumed.
-When there is nothing to wait for, the yield-from continues immediately.
+When there is nothing to wait for, the await continues immediately.

       This method is a :ref:`coroutine <coroutine>`.